business-science/awesome-generative-ai/README.md

 **NOTE** - This is a work in progress.
 Changes and additions are welcome.
 Please use Pull Requests to suggest modifications and improvements.

 A curated list of resources to help you become a Generative AI (GenAI) Developer.
-This repository includes resources on building GenAI applications with Large Language Models (LLMs), and deploying LLMs and GenAI with Cloud-based solutions:
+This repository includes resources on building GenAI applications with Large Language Models (LLMs), and deploying LLMs and GenAI with Cloud-based solutions.

+## Contents:

 - [Python Libraries (GenAI and LLMs)](#python-libraries-genai-and-llms)
 - [Projects (GenAI and LLMs)](#llm-deployment-cloud-services)